Legal Aid Ontario: Free Legal Help in Your Language

 Immigration and Refugee Law

-Mental Health and Poverty Law Community legal clinics funded by Legal Aid Ontario handle a range of poverty law issues including housing and eviction disputes, Ontario Disability Support Program (ODSP) appeals, Ontario Works matters, employment insurance issues, and human rights complaints.
+Community legal clinics funded by Legal Aid Ontario handle a range of poverty law issues including housing and eviction disputes, Ontario Disability Support Program (ODSP) appeals, Ontario Works matters, employment insurance issues, and human rights complaints.
 These services are delivered through local clinics rather than individual certificates.

 What Is NOT Covered by Legal Aid?